 Any qualifying combination of education, licensure and experience that demonstrates the ability to perform the duties of the position is qualifying.
 This would typically include:

-- Master’s degree in social work, psychology, psychiatric nursing or other related field AND
+- Master's degree in social work, psychology, psychiatric nursing or another related field AND

-- Two (2) years’ professional experience providing behavioral health counseling that includes work with sexual abuse, drug and alcohol abuse, domestic violence and trauma.
+- Two (2) years’ professional experience providing behavioral health counseling.

-- Professional licensure in the State of Oregon as an LCSW or LPC, or the ability to obtain this licensure within two (02) years of hire is preferred (and may be required for some MHS1 positions).
+- Professional licensure in the State of Oregon as an LCSW or LPC or must have the ability to obtain this licensure within two (02) years of hire is preferred (and may be required for some MHS1 positions).

 - Must possess a valid Oregon or Washington Driver's License, maintain an acceptable driving record and be insurable for client service purposes and for travel between business office for meetings and/or trainings.
 This position must pass all criminal history check requirements as required by ORS 181.536 to 181.537, and in accordance with OAR 407-007-0220 to 407-007-0370.

 The Mental Health Specialist must have the ability to quickly assess and respond to concerns related to interpersonal and environmental safety.
-This position works often in the field and must have mobility to effectively provide crisis response in physical environments that may have limited accessibility.
 While performing the essential duties of this position, the employee is regularly required to use office automation including computer and phone system that requires fine manipulation, grasping, typing and reaching.
-The employee may be required to walk over uneven terrain, climb stairs, sit or stand for several hours at a time, depending on environment and need.
+The employee may be required to sit or stand for several hours at a time, depending on environment and need.
 This position may occasionally be required to lift up to twenty (20) pounds, and to kneel, reach, bend or squat while in the office or in the community.
-This position requires the ability to travel in response to crisis calls – the employee should possess a valid driver’s license for vehicle travel between business offices in order to attend required meetings and/or trainings.
+The employee should possess a valid driver's license for vehicle travel between business offices in order to attend required meetings and/or trainings.
 This employee must be approved to provide transportation for clients using agency vehicles.

-Work is performed in various settings, including office environment, community settings and other agency stakeholder facilities.
+Work is performed in a variety of settings, including office environment, community settings and other agency stakeholder facilities.
 The office environment is typically with moderate stimuli and may often result in exposure to increased sensory experiences.
 Community settings, such as residence, schools, police precincts, respite facilities, hospitals and other public spaces may pose additional risks or discomforts which require safety precautions.
-ACCESS Team is a mobile mental health crisis response team that provides a vast array of preventative and intervention services delivered 24/7 throughout the Tri-County area.
 Universal Precautions and remaining alert to environment are critical to address the potential for violent behavior, safety concerns, biohazards, noise and contaminants.